 With change and all its complexities, a new approach is required by today’s health environment.
 One sets retention and recruiting goals focused on a recruitment and retention program which begins by defining the nurse staffing ratios to your facility and utilizes and recruitment procedures.

-As expected, nurse trainees aren’t as productive or satisfied with their positions.
+As expected, animal removal service trainees aren’t as productive or satisfied with their positions.
 Why?
 Because training is customized to prepare nurses to the full-range of responsibilities and expectations which will determine success it can be.

 What better way to learn this than from a fellow and co-worker nurse.
 I recommend a nurse preceptor program is adopted by our customers.
 By deciding who has the temperament narrow your candidate pool.
 They are.